 Graduate Diploma in Nursing Science (Anaesthetic and Recovery Nursing)

-Comprising six courses, three of which have an anaesthetic and recovery focus, the diploma can be undertaken full-time over one year or part-time over two years.
-Courses are delivered online with only one two-day campus workshop per semester, ensuring the program is particularly suitable for rural or remote nurses.
+This specialisation is suited to nurses currently practising anaesthetic and recovery nursing who want to build their competencies for senior positions in the area.
+Courses are delivered online with only one two-day campus workshop per semester, so the program is ideal for rural or remote nurses.

-A generic Graduate Diploma in Nursing Science is also available for nurses who do not have the required experience in a specialty setting.
+A generic Graduate Diploma in Nursing Science is also available for nurses without the required speciality experience.

 Choose your applicant type to view the relevant admissions information for this program.